Vinayak-HUB1/Restaurant-Ratings-Prediction/README.md

+# Restaurant Rating Prediction

-# a complete end to end machine learning project to predict the rating of restaurant based on following features.
+# Problem Statement - to predict the rating of restaurant based on following features.
 online_order
 book_table
 votes